s-fleck/rotor/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* fleshed out R6 API
-* fixed edge-case bug on macOS related to timezones
-* new features and bugfixes
+maintenance release with saner default behaviour for rotate() and backup() if no backups exist yet